-Medical services are provided directly by government health providers and include general and specialist care, hospitalization, prostheses, medication, and other medical care services.
+Government health providers offer medical services directly to the insured, including general and specialist care, hospitalization, prostheses, medication, and other medical care services.

 Dependents' Medical Benefits

 Medical benefits for dependents are the same as those for the insured.

 Ministry of Labor and Social Protection (http://mintrud .gov.by) provides general supervision.